APPLY TO MESSIAH

 About the Archives

-Our museum features a rotating display of materials from both the denominational and College collections.
-Learn more about our museum and its physical and virtual exhibits here.
+Our museum features a rotating display of materials from both the denominational and University collections.

-You can also learn more about our staff, our location on the campus of Messiah College, and our researcher policies and procedures by clicking on the links at the left.
+You can learn more about our staff, the services we offer, and our researcher policies and procedures at the links on the left.